CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

         ![](../Images/l4t3l4t2p4.png)

-        > **Note**: If your current AI resource location doesn't have quota available for the model you want to deploy, you will be asked to choose a different location where a new AI resource will be created and connected to your project.
+        > **Note:** If your current AI resource location doesn't have quota available for the model you want to deploy, you will be asked to choose a different location where a new AI resource will be created and connected to your project.

 1. From the navigation pane on the left, under **My assets**, open the **Models + endpoints (1)** page, click **+ Deploy model (2)**, and select **Deploy base model (3)**.